Probationary Employees

 Probationary Reviews

-Formal, written probationary reviews are required at six months and 12 months of employment.
-Managers are encouraged to consult with Employee Relations and/or their Division of Human Resources consultant if a probationary employee is not meeting expectations.
+Formal probationary reviews are required at six months and twelve months of employment.
+Managers are encouraged to consult with their Human Resources Division Director and/or Employee Relations if a probationary employee is not meeting expectations.

-At six months, a formal, written probationary review is required to be completed by using form P125, Probationary Progress Review.
-This form should then be sent to Human Resources for inclusion in the employee’s personnel file.
-If the employee’s performance is rated “unacceptable or developing performance” at six months, there should be a specific employee development plan in place, and the supervisor should provide more frequent feedback to the employee.
+At six months, a formal probationary review is required to be completed by using the PageUp Performance Management System, first-year review (0-6 months).
+If the employee’s performance is rated “does not meet expectations” at six months, there should be a specific employee development plan in place, and the supervisor should provide more frequent feedback to the employee.

-Prior to the end of the twelve month probationary period, another formal, written evaluation is required to be completed using form P125, Probationary Progress Review.
-This form should also be sent to the Division of Human Resources for inclusion in the personnel file.
-If the employee is rated “strong or developing performance”, s/he becomes a non-probationary employee.
+Prior to the end of the twelve month probationary period, another formal evaluation is required to be completed using the PageUp Performance Management System, first-year review (7-12 months).
+If the employee is rated “meets or exceptional”, they become a non-probationary employee.

 Extending Probation

 In some cases, it is possible to extend an employee’s probation beyond the initial 12 month period.
-Requests to extend probation must be made to Employee Relations on form P146, Request to Extend Probation.
+Requests to extend probation must be made to their Human Resources Division Director and/or Employee Relations on form P146, Request to Extend Probation.

 Commonwealth of Virginia Policy 1.45: Probationary Period permits extensions of the probationary period (not to exceed a total probationary period of 18 months) for the following reasons: